 Retroactive Child Support: How Does This Apply?

 In some situations, parties may need to reconcile past child support payments to be in accordance with the Federal Child Support Guidelines.
 This can occur for a variety of reasons but the most common are:

-- the payor parent refuses to pay child support;
+- the payor parent refused to pay child support;

 - the payor did not pay sufficient child support and needs to make up the difference;